Loading...

 Example: a wooden rectangular slab with surface area $5.7\,{\rm m^2}$, volume $V=0.6\,{\rm m^3}$ and density $600\,{\rm kg/m^3}$ is placed slowly in freshwater.
 By what depth $h$ is the slab submerged?

-Solution: according to Archimedes' principle, the water will apply an upward buoyant force on the slab whose magnitude is equal to the weight of the water displaced by the slab.
+Solution: According to Archimedes' principle, water will apply an upward buoyant force on the slab, equal to the weight of the water displaced by the slab.

 The weight of the slab is also given by $W=\rho_{slab}V_{slab}g$.